Verification of greenhouse gases

 - Dealing with appeals* / complaints** (if any).

 Appeals and complaints shall be dealt with by a designated person of verification body who is competent enough and independent from the verification of specific installation.
 Appeals / complaints are dealt with according to the quality management system of the verification body and following the standards EVS-EN ISO 9001:2008 and EVS-EN ISO 14065:2013.

 No special conditions are applied to the operator who submitted an appeal or a complaint.

 * Appeal – written contestation of the verification decision prepared by the verifier (ISO/IEC 17000:2004, def.
 6.4);

-* Complaint – written expression of dissatisfaction made regarding the verification organisation that is related to the product, service or complaint treatment process of the organisation (ISO/IEC 17000:2004, def.
+** Complaint – written expression of dissatisfaction made regarding to the verification body which is related to the product, service or dealing with complaint process itself (ISO/IEC 17000:2004, def.
 6.5).